ncatlab/nlab-content/pages/2/9/1/8/8192/content.md

 ## In linear algebra

-The term _adjoint_ originates in [[linear algebra]], where it may refers, in increasing generality to:
+The term _adjoint_ originates in [[linear algebra]], where it may refer, in increasing generality, to:

 * [[adjoint matrix]]